Graph Neural Networks for Source Detection: A Review and Benchmark Study: Computational Complexity

 \subsection{Simulation of Training Data}

 This step is required by GNNs, SME, and MCMF, all of which rely on a set of simulated outbreak scenarios.
-In the worst case, generating these simulations has time complexity $\mathcal{O}(n N \bar{r})$, where $n$ denotes the number of simulations per source node and $\bar{r}$ is the worst-case runtime of a single simulation.
 In our paper, we employ the static-network variant of the fast (event-driven) simulation algorithm proposed by Holme~\cite{Holme:2021} (see Appendix).
-Its worst-case complexity, derived from~\cite{Holme:2021}, is $\mathcal{O}(N^2 \log N)$: $\mathcal{O}(N \log N)$ arises from operating the priority queue for the algorithm, while an additional factor of $N$ accounts for the worst-case cost of iterating over all neighbors of each node in the queue.
-Consequently, constructing the full training dataset incurs a worst-case time complexity of $\mathcal{O}(n N^3 \log N)$.
+Its worst-case complexity for generating one simulation is $\mathcal{O}(N^2 \log N)$: $\mathcal{O}(N \log N)$ arises from operating the priority queue for the algorithm, while an additional factor of $N$ accounts for the worst-case cost of iterating over all neighbors of each node in the queue.